Ḥaḍ°rat Sul°ṭān Bāhū (AS)

 The Preternatural Multiverse

-Now, in the 21ˢᵗ century, a speculative narrative on many worlds theory (radio show; MP3), among quantum physics’ theories of everything, takes communism or revolutionary socialism into the omniverse.
-The transformative praxis (practice), as utilized by the syncretistic if apocryphal Ṭarīqaẗ ʾal–Bāhuwiyyaẗ of The Multiversal Communist Collective, can be summarized as the meditative cultivation of a transdimensional communism with beings in other metaphysical universes.
-The figurative “vehicles” for contact and communication with a myriad of omniversal creatures—residing within both ourselves and this world—are the phenomenological analyses (MP3) of Heartfuless Inquiry or The Echoing Practice.
+Now, in the 21ˢᵗ century, a speculative narrative on many worlds theory (radio show; MP3)—among quantum physics’ theories of everything—and a Ṣūfiyy–type mysticism takes communism into the omniverse.
+The transformative praxis of the syncretistic, if apocryphal, Ṭarīqaẗ ʾal–Bāhuwiyyaẗ of The Multiversal Communist Collective can be summarized as follows: the meditative cultivation of a transdimensional commune–ism with loving beings from other metaphysical universes.
+The figurative “vehicles” for contact and communication with a myriad of omniversal creatures—which reside within both ourselves and this world—are the phenomenological analyses (MP3) of Heartfuless Inquiry or The Echoing Practice.

 Ssalāmu ʿalay°kum!
 (Arabic, سَّلَامُ عَلَيْكُم!
 [MP3], “peace be upon you!”)
-Before beginning this brief presentation, I feel inspired to offer earnest and heartfelt apologies for any possible mispronunciations, on my part, throughout the entire essay.
-My weaknesses, in this area and others, are acutely abundant.
+Before beginning this brief exposition, I feel duly inspired to offer earnest and heartfelt apologies for any possible mispronunciations, on my part, throughout the entire essay.
+My weaknesses, in this area and in many others others, are acutely abundant to the reader.
 Nevertheless, I will, as best I can, attempt to set them aside and proceed to the subject at hand.
 Similar views to the ones presented in the following diagram have been considered more or less cogently within The Institute for Dialectical metaRealism, The Unicentric Paradigm, and Echoes of Cosmic Unity:

 The majestic national anthem of ʾal–ǧamāʿiyyaẗ (Arabic, الجَمَاعِيَّة [MP3], “the collective”) and its ṭarīqaẗ is beautifully and stirringly vocalized by Muhammad Iqbal Bahu (ʾUr°dū, مُحَمَّدَ اِقْبَالَ بَاهُو [MP3], Muḥammada ʾIq°bāla Bāhū):